Fancy rat: Markings

 Other marking varieties include spotted or Dalmatian (named for the spotted Dalmatian dog), Essex, masked, Himalayan (typically a gradient of color along the body, darkest at the base of the tail and nose as in Siamese cats), and Down Under or Downunder (an Australian variety that has a solid color stripe on the belly or a color marking there that corresponds to the markings on the top).

-Body type
+Ear and body type

 Two of the most prominent and standardized physical changes applied to rats through selective breeding are the development of the Manx rat and Dumbo rat.
-The Dumbo rat, whose origins are in the United States, is characterized by having large, low, round ears on the sides of its head caused by a recessive mutation, and was named for its resemblance to the fictional character Dumbo the Flying Elephant.
+The Dumbo rat, whose origins are in the United States, is characterized by having large, low, round ears on the sides of its head, versus the smaller and less prominent ears seen on a standard eared rat.
+Dumbo ears are caused by a recessive mutation, and was named for its resemblance to the fictional character Dumbo the Flying Elephant.
 The Manx rat is tailless due to a genetic mutation, and was named for the Manx cat which shares this feature, though not necessarily due to the same mutation.
 Breeding Manx rats does raise some ethical and health concerns however, as rats use their tails for both balance and thermoregulation.

+Another body type variation that has risen to prominence more recently in the hobby is the Dwarf rat.
+Dwarfism arose as a mutation among Sprague-Dawley rats kept for research in the 1970s.
+Adult dwarfs are considerably smaller than their standard counterparts, with males between 100 and 130g as opposed to 300g or more.
+This strain of dwarfism is caused by reduced production of growth hormone, and this has other effects in addition to changed overall body size.
+Important for pet-keeping, it reduces the incidence of pituitary and mammary tumours and nephropathy (kidney disease), with the result that Dwarf rats live 20–40% longer in males and 10–20% longer in females than their standard counterparts.
+However, they may also show some cognitive impairment.